Heita Station

-Heita Station (平田駅, Heita-eki) was a railway station located in the city of Kamaishi, Iwate Prefecture, Japan, operated by the third-sector railway operator Sanriku Railway Company.
+Heita Station (平田駅, Heita-eki) is a railway station located in the city of Kamaishi, Iwate Prefecture, Japan, operated by the third-sector railway operator Sanriku Railway Company.

 Lines

 Heita Station is served by the Rias Line, and is 33.1 kilometers from the terminus of the line at Sakari Station.

 Station layout

 Heita Station has a single elevated side platform serving a single bi-directional track.
 There is no station building, but only a weather shelter directly on the platform.
 The station is unattended.